This year like never before, we have needed the Okanagan Rail Trail. The open spaces allow us to stay safely active, and nature soothes our soul.

 Trail gateways set the stage for the trail experience.

 The Kalamalka section of rail trail is environmentally significant and sensitive, and used by thousands of trail users per year.

 Every donation of $100 or more will have the opportunity to share a message of gratitude on the Okanagan Rail Trail Kilometre Zero Sunflower Supporters page (below).
-This might be the place to share your message of thanks for the people or places helping you get through the Covid crisis.
+Find out what inspired these donors.